ChanderG/todo-mvc-ember-cli/README.md

 ## Step 01 - Initialize Repository

+* For a more detailed step by step flow pls refer README Step 01.md

 * Setting up the environment

 	As per links above ensure node, phantomjs and bower are installed.
 My versions are: